-While vacation days are permitted as part of a parent/guardian four (4) excusable days, they are strongly discouraged.
+While vacation days are permitted as part of a parent/guardian seven (7) excusable days, they are strongly discouraged.
 Vacation days have proven to be a detriment to the school's attendance rate, the student's education, and the educational flow of each individual classroom.
 Therefore, parents/guardians are encouraged to plan vacations when school is not in session.
-The following guideline applies for pre-arranged absence:
+The following guideline applies for a pre-arranged absence:

-a.
-In the event of an absence due to parental request, the attendance office must be provided with written notification at least three (3) days in advance.

-- b.
-A maximum of four (4) vacation days may be excused for a semester provided that the total number of semester absences excused by a parent does not exceed four (4) days. - c.
-Students who exceed the four (4) allowed parent days for the semester as a result of the pre-arranged absence will be required to serve a Tuesday or Thursday School for each day over the four (4) allowed parent days.
-These can be served prior to or after the absence takes place. - d.
-The 2% deduction from classes that a student would typically incur as a result of exceeding the four (4) allowed parent days is waived.
+- a.
+In the event of an absence due to parental request, the attendance office must be provided with written notification at least three (3) days in advance. - b.
+Students who exceed the seven (7) excused days for the semester as a result of the pre-arranged absence will be required to serve a Tuesday or Thursday School for each day over the seven (7) excused days.
+These can be served prior to or after the absence takes place.